ITensor/website/docs/classes/iqtensor.md

 * `randomTensor(IQIndexVal iv1, IQIndexVal iv2, ...) -> IQTensor` <br/>

   Given a set of [[IQIndexVals|classes/iqindexval]], return an IQTensor having IQIndex's corresponding to the IQIndexVals.
-The flux of the IQTensor is determined by which block contains the element corresponding to the IQIndexVals.
+The divergence of the IQTensor is determined by which block contains the element corresponding to the IQIndexVals.
-  All blocks having this flux are filled with random elements.
+  All blocks having this divergence are filled with random elements.

 ## Functions for Constructing Sparse IQTensors